 Launch QA

-Mobile App Launch Testing Checklist 2026: Android, iOS, and Real-Device QA
+Android App Launch Testing Checklist 2026: Closed Testing and Real-Device QA

-A complete 2026 mobile app launch testing checklist for Android and iOS — covering closed testing, TestFlight, real-device QA, tester workflows, and production readiness before you ship.
+A complete 2026 Android app launch testing checklist — covering Google Play closed testing, the 12 testers for 14 days requirement, real-device QA, tester workflows, and production readiness before you ship.

-Launch week is the wrong time to discover that your onboarding crashes on Android 15, that TestFlight builds expire before reviewers finish, or that twelve opted-in testers never actually opened the app.
+Launch week is the wrong time to discover that your onboarding crashes on Android 15, that your closed testing track never got twelve opt-ins, or that twelve opted-in testers never actually opened the app.
 A structured pre-launch testing program catches those failures while fixes are still cheap.

-This 2026 checklist is built for teams shipping on both Google Play and the App Store.
-It combines store-specific beta requirements, real-device coverage, tester management, and the QA workflow you should run before production — not after your first one-star review.
+This 2026 checklist is built for teams shipping on Google Play.
+It combines the closed testing requirement, real-device coverage, tester management, and the QA workflow you should run before production — not after your first one-star review.

 Use it as a working document: assign owners, set dates, and treat each section as a gate.
 Teams that treat testing as a shared checklist — product, engineering, and growth aligned on exit criteria — ship with fewer emergency hotfixes in the first week.